 Marine microbes play a critical role in our oceans’ health—making up the bulk of ocean biomass they directly control the majority of the oceans’ energy production and are ultimately responsible for regulating the marine food-web—however, little is known about the dynamic nature of these organisms.

-The ambitious project will establish how Australia’s marine microbial communities change over time in various locations and environments.
-The consortium of researchers will investigate the microbial communities of seawater, sediment, sponges and sea grass utilising the extensive capability of Australia’s Integrated Marine Observing System (IMOS).
+The project will establish how Australia’s marine microbial communities change over time in various locations and habitats.
+The consortium of researchers will investigate the microbial communities of seawater, sediment, sponges, seaweeds, corals and seagrasses utilising the extensive sequencing capability of Bioplatforms Australia and support from Australia’s Integrated Marine Observing System (IMOS).

 For further information please visit the Bioplatforms Australia Metadata Portal: https://downloads.bioplatforms.com/

 Torsten Thomas | T: 02 9385 3467 | email@example.com

 Lev Bodrossy | T: 3 6232 5456 | Lev.Bodrossy@csiro.au

 Anna Fitzgerald | T: 02 9850 1174 | firstname.lastname@example.org

 Soil, Melanoma, Wheat, Great Barrier Reef …